BGforgeNet/bg2-tweaks-and-tricks/docs/convenience.md

 ### Less autosaves

 Disables autosaves on area transitions.
-This **only** affects transitions that **don't go through worldmap**.
+This only affects transitions that don't go through worldmap.

-It saves some time, but on the other hand you should treat your saves more carefully. **You've been warned.**
+It saves some time, but on the other hand you should treat your saves more carefully.

+A side effect is that it allows enemies to follow you through more area transitions.
+For example, Kangaxx might follow you to the streets of Athkatla.

+**You've been warned.**

 ### More map notes